seedprod/seedprod-jekyll/_drafts/2015-30-01-wordpress-customer-service-lessons-learned.markdown

 Disable all plugins and see if the problem still exist.
 </pre>

-When you skip calling a person by their name sometimes the tone can sound like your barking orders and unfriendly.
+When you skip calling a person by their name sometimes the tone can sound like you're barking orders and unfriendly.
 Plus people love hearing their name.

 * Leave the conversation open to follow ups.
 I typically end all my conversation with